 Reports claim both Sergio Marchionne and di Montezemolo (separately) attended the same Monza nightclub following the recent Italian Grand Prix.
-In the chilly aftermath of Marchionne’s pronouncement that nobody is indispensable, the two men sat apart with their relevant entourages in tow.
-As the evening progressed, the bespectacled technocrat was persuaded onto the floor to dance ‘La Macarena’ – (a favourite tune of his…) but first uncharacteristically shed his much-loved piece of knitwear.
+In the chilly aftermath of Marchionne’s pronouncement that nobody is indispensable, the two men pointedly sat apart with their relevant entourages.
+As the evening progressed, the bespectacled technocrat was persuaded onto the floor to dance ‘La Macarena’ – (a favourite tune of his…) – but first shed his much-loved piece of knitwear.

-The relationship between the two men prior to this event had been reported as being ‘sub-glacial’, but this appears to have been the final thread.
+The relationship between the two men prior to this event had reportedly been glacial, but this appears to have been the final thread.
 The FCA supremo is said to have insisted on di Montezemolo’s resignation when it became clear the errant sweater had disappeared for good.

 DTW attempted to obtain a comment from both FCA and Ferrari spokespeople today but were told in no uncertain terms to get stuffed.

 *Lyrics from The Sultans of Ping FC’s 1992 masterpiece ‘Where’s Me Jumper’ – available from all good record stores… maybe.

 I have it from a reliable source that Gerhard Berger acted as a catalyst in all of this.
 Also attending the post Monza celebrations, Gerhard plied his customary powers of persuasion with the help of some Austrian Schnapps.
 Several shots later Gerhard chatted closely with is old Scuderia mucca’ and was overheard saying under his breath, whilst motioning toward Marchionnne….